Introduction

 PVC Fencing

-- Potentially lower lifetime costs because of its enhanced durability from additives.
+- Potentially lower lifetime costs due to extra durability from additives.

 1. Durability